THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 Online freelance work is a great way to get started as a digital nomad and give yourself the freedom to work remotely.
-At no9to5.co we love freelance work so I am going to explain how to begin online freelancing and share some strategies on how to make money.
+I love freelance work so I am going to explain how to begin online freelancing and share some strategies on how to make money.

 There are a lot of freelance websites to choose from but I think these are the best to get started with: